PharmaBrain/.github/profile/README.md

 We are on a mission to democratize access to healthcare insights

-Our current focus is drug development and market access
+Our current focus is on drug development

 We are just starting